 If HubSpot doesn’t already have the report you’re looking for made, you can easily create custom reports based on actions, properties, website performance, contact behavior, and more.
 You can create custom dashboards for different teams in your organization so that everyone sees the most relevant data to them when they first arrive on the page.

-7: HubSpot Website Platform
+7: (We think this is amazing) HubSpot Website Platform (COS)

 The HubSpot Website Platform is fast, easy to use, fully integrates your content to a full-funnel marketing system, optimizes it for search, and offers personalization to specific viewers.
 We’re huge fans of the HubSpot Website Platform here at RiseFuel.
 All of our designers and developers are COS certified, but you don’t have to take our word alone for it.
 Here are the facts: